Anthony96922/mpxgen/README.md

 # mpxgen
-This program generates FM multiplex baseband audio that can be output to a mono FM transmitter.
+This program generates FM multiplex baseband audio that can be sent to a mono FM transmitter.
 This includes stereo audio as well as realtime RDS data.

 ##### This is a work in progress!
 The audio input handling is not complete and buggy.
 This app works best as a standalone RDS encoder for now.